Skip to content

 Lightweight event-driven processing drops image payloads after OCR where applicable, retaining text and metadata only for the indexing path.

-Configuration in Settings → Recording
+Configuration in Settings → Capture

 What gets indexed